Skip to the main content area Skip to the footer section

 • Monitoring the status of building operations from power to Wi-Fi to water services.
 They can then alert facilities management workers through their industrial computers when any problems arise.

-• Managing numerous vital but non-teaching school operations: student records systems, transportation, IT, budgeting, etc.
+• Managing numerous vital but non-teaching school operations, including student records systems, transportation, IT, and budgeting.

 Picking the Right AI Computer for the Classroom

-AI in education looks to bring a variety of advantages when aiding kids in learning.
-To run all of them effectively and seamlessly, school systems should use business all-in-one touchscreens built for AI instead of off-the-shelf consumer models.
+AI in schools aims to bring a variety of advantages when supporting students in learning.
+To run all of them effectively and seamlessly, school systems should utilize business all-in-one touchscreen PCs designed for AI, rather than off-the-shelf consumer models.
 School IT departments, when deciding to roll out AI programs on their computers, should be on the lookout for the following features:

-GPU: The Graphic Processing Unit has the intense parallel processing needed to power AI processes like Natural Language Processing and machine learning.
+GPU: The Graphic Processing Unit has the intense parallel processing capabilities needed to power AI processes, such as Natural Language Processing and machine learning.
 You'll want as much power as your IT budget will allow.

 CPU: The "brains" of the computer, the Central Processing Unit handles many of the calculations used by a computer's non-AI accessories and processes.

-RAM and HDD / SDD: Both are important in managing and processing the large amounts of complex computations run by many AI programs.
+RAM and HDD/SDD: Both are crucial for managing and processing the large amounts of complex computations run by many AI programs.
 Like GPU, you'll want as much memory and storage for your PCs as you can afford.

-IP65: Sealed front bezels with rated Ingress Protection 65 protect your education computers from typical substances found in schools and could cause damage to a PC's interior: drinks, paints, chemicals, liquid food items, etc. The sealing also makes regular cleaning of the devices with harsh cleaning solutions easier as well.
+IP65: Sealed front bezels with rated Ingress Protection 65 protect your education computers from typical substances found in schools that could cause damage to a PC's interior, such as drinks, paints, chemicals, and liquid food items.
+The sealing also makes regular cleaning of the devices with harsh cleaning solutions easier as well.

-Rugged Design: The classroom can be a rough-and-tumble place with kids jockeying for their seats to scrambling at any bell ringing.
-At these times, computers get bumped, banged, jostled, and dropped, which could lead to potential damage.
-Business computers like Windows business tablets have been built from the ground up to handle such abuse.
+Rugged Design: The classroom can be a rough-and-tumble place with kids jockeying for their seats and scrambling at any bell ringing.
+At these times, computers are often bumped, banged, jostled, and dropped, which can lead to potential damage.
+Business computers, such as business tablets, have been built from the ground up to withstand such abuse.

-Let Cybernet Keep AI In Education in Your Classroom
+Let Cybernet Help Keep AI In School And Better Education

 Students, whether they're kids starting their first day in kindergarten or college graduates returning for a postdoctoral degree, find edtech invaluable in their studies.
-School staff and administration also benefit from the technology in everything from teaching the students to providing a safe and secure place for learning.
+School staff and administration also benefit from the technology in everything from teaching students to providing a safe and secure learning environment.

-Contact the team at Cybernet Manufacturing if your school is looking for AI computers to fill your classrooms and other school departments and facilities.
-Our team members will happily go over the numerous features that make our education computer lineup the right solution for your AI in educational needs.
-And as an Original Equipment and Design Manufacturer, we can further customize our products to meet your exact demands and specifications.
+Contact Cybernet Manufacturing if your school is interested in incorporating AI into your classrooms, as well as other school departments and facilities.
+Our team members will be happy to review the numerous features that make our education computer lineup the ideal solution for your needs.
+And as an original equipment and design manufacturer, we can further customize our products to meet your exact demands and specifications.

 About Joel Arellano